-We struggled for 4 1/2 years before something began to shift.
+The boys and I struggled for 4 1/2 years before something began to shift.
 Looking back on it now, I know it was The Lord Himself.
 Because whenever we think “impossible,” we can be absolutely sure that He’s having a different thought.

 “For My thoughts are not your thoughts,

 declares The Lord.

 “As the heavens are higher than the earth,

 so are My ways higher than your ways